-Each year around 1,400 people in the UK have a cochlear implant, an electronic medical device that replaces the function of a damaged inner ear.
+Each year around 1,500 people in the UK have a cochlear implant, an electronic medical device that replaces the function of a damaged inner ear.
 These patients need lifetime annual follow up at one of 18 specialist centres in the country.
-The nearest centre for some patients may be several hours away from their home, meaning there can be significant financial costs, travel time and inconvenience for patients.
+The nearest centre for some patients may be several hours away from their home, meaning there can be significant financial costs, travel time and inconvenience.

-A team from the University of Southampton has designed, implemented and evaluated a remote care pathway.
-Patients receiving remote care have access to a personalised online support tool, home hearing test and support to adjust their device themselves, and can upgrade sound processors at home rather than in a clinic.
+A team from the University of Southampton has designed, implemented and evaluated a remote care pathway whereby patients have access to a personalised app, featuring a home hearing check, listening practice, stock ordering and other resources to allow them to care for their hearing at home rather than in a clinic.

-The trial of this pathway resulted in a significant increase in patient empowerment, as well as improvements in hearing, suggesting that the remote care makes patients better able to keep their hearing stable.
+The trial of this pathway resulted in a significant increase in patient empowerment, as well as improvements in hearing.

-This Scaling Up Improvement project will support roll out of the pathway in a number of centres across UK.
-It is estimated that there may be up to 800 patients enrolling for the service a year, which would result in significant cost savings.
+This Scaling Up Improvement project is supporting the roll out of the pathway in eight centres across UK.
+It is estimated that there may be several hundred patients enrolling for the service a year, which would result in significant cost savings.

-Shared decision-making about when the tools are appropriate and beneficial will be promoted, recognising that remote care will not suit all patients.
+Patients are able to monitor their hearing at home and manage the majority of their care needs through the app.
+Shared decision-making about when the tools are appropriate and beneficial is being promoted, recognising that remote care will not suit all patients.